csieber/hvbench-netdata-plugin/README.md

 # hvbench-netdata-plugin

 A performance monitoring plugin for hvbench based on [netdata](https://github.com/firehol/netdata).
+It takes the messages send by hvbench to kafka and visualises them.

 ## INSTALL